-Laptop computers must be removed from bags at the security point and screened separately.
+Laptop computers, tablets, mobile phones & other electronic devices must be removed from bags at the security point and screened separately.
 Electronic equipment will not be damaged by x-ray screening.

 Checked baggage is also subject to screening.
 Please contact your airline for further information about what can and cannot be taken on board, either in carry-on luggage or in your checked-baggage.

-For security reasons, vehicles collecting or dropping off passengers at the front of the terminals must be attended AT ALL TIMES.
+For security reasons, vehicles collecting or dropping off passengers at the front of the terminals must be attended at all times.
 Any vehicle left unattended will be subject to an immediate fine and may be towed.
 Attended vehicles can only remain in the pick/up drop/off area for a maximum of 1 minute.
-Discover more about out parking options.
+Discover more about our parking options.